curif/cumulus-tv-m3u8-loader/README.md

     * `lang`: language list.
 For example ["spanish"] will exclude others languages than spanish.
     * `country`: country list.
     * `group`: filter the `group-title` tag.
 For example a list `["movie", "news", "documentary"]` will exclude "adult" content.
+  * `validation`: all url in the stream will be checked, for example to check if is online or accessible.
+    * `active`: True or False.
+False to avoid validation.
+    * `command`: command to execute, __file__ will be replaced with the stream url.
+    * `return-code-error`: error codes array.
+If the command return value is one of this values, the stream is considered invalid.
+    * `timeout-secs`: Timeout in secs.
+Time to command execution.
+    * `timeout-kill-command`: a command to execute when the timeout is reached.

 ### outputs